 Research Topics in Cyber Security

-The Cyber Security research at Kent has experienced significant growth since the award of ACE-CSR status in 2015 and its Cyber Security capabilities were strengthened through several strategic appointments (Arief, Delgado, Li, Kafalı).
+The Cyber Security research at Kent has experienced significant growth since the award of ACE-CSR status in 2015 and its Cyber Security capabilities were strengthened through several strategic appointments since 2016 (Arief, Delgado, Li, Kafalı).
 Our Cyber Security capabilities relevant for the ACE-CSR call are organised into four main research themes:

 Authentication and Authorisation (Theme lead: Gareth Howells): Biometrics and other new authentication technologies, passwords, federated identity management, CAPTCHA, device authentication, authentication, authorisation and access control protocols, autonomic authorisation.